-Step 4 of Mission's methodology assumes an incremental market share gain will be added to its 2019 market share by zip code and acuity.
-Mission projects it will achieve incremental market share for both low acuity and high acuity patients as a result of the proposed project.
+Step 4 of Mission's methodology assumes an incremental market share gain will be added to its 2022 market share for each zip code identified in the primary service area.
 The incremental market shares are summarized in the following table.